drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Example of the Hydrogen Bond Binding

-The binding of guanine analogs to the active site of purine nucleoside phosphorylase is an excellent example of the importance of the formation of hydrogen bonds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/example-hydrogen-bond-binding-f773405b'><i class='fa fa-play' aria-hidden='true'></i></button>The binding of guanine analogs to the active site of purine nucleoside phosphorylase is an excellent example of the importance of the formation of hydrogen bonds.
 In this case the formation of one additional hydrogen bond increased the biological activity 100 times.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.